jaycode/chanelink/readme.md

     sed -i.bak 's/development/production/g' container_config/passenger/webapp.conf
     ```

+    Later on when you wish to change configuration environment, in addition to that you need to: `cp container_config/passenger/webapp.conf /etc/nginx/sites-enabled/webapp.conf`.

     - Create MySQL user and database by entering correct information through /Dockerfile.

 3. Build docker container: